Charley Smith: Chicago Cubs

 After the season, he was traded to the San Francisco Giants for second baseman Nate Oliver.
 Toward the end of Spring training, 1969, the Giants sold his contract to the Cubs.
 He appeared in just two games with the Cubs, spending most of his time in the Pacific Coast League with the Tacoma Cubs, however, those two games earned him the distinction of having been the first baseball player to play for both Chicago and both New York franchises.

 Career statistics

 Private life

 Smith made his home in Reno, Nevada, where he made his professional baseball debut at age 19 with the Class C Reno Silver Sox.
 He and his wife, Carol had two children, a son, Brian, and a daughter, Suzanne.
-He died suddenly on November 29, 1994 at age 57 after undergoing knee surgery.
-He is also survived by three brothers and seven grandchildren.
+He died suddenly on November 29, 1994 at age 57 from a blood clot after undergoing knee surgery.
+He is also survived by two brothers and seven grandchildren.